-Consult your doctor if you are taking insulin or medicines to treat thyroid problems as your dose may need adjusting.
-You should not take Fybogel within one hour before or after taking these types of medications.
+Speak to your doctor if you are taking insulin or medicines to treat thyroid problems as your dose of Fybogel Mebeverine may need to be changed.
+You should not take Fybogel Mebeverine within one hour before or after taking these types of medicines.

-There are lots of lifestyle changes you can make to help you manage your IBS.
-Identifying your triggers will help you to avoid the things which cause your symptoms to flare up.
-Common triggers include stress, dairy products, caffeine, alcohol and spicy food.
-In general drinking plenty of water, ensuring you eat fiber rich foods, maintaining a healthy diet and eating small, regular meals are all helpful steps you can take.
+There are lifestyle changes you can make to manage your IBS.
+Identifying your triggers will help you avoid flare ups.
+Common triggers include stress, caffeine, alcohol and spicy food.
+Try drinking plenty of water, ensuring you eat foods high in fibre, maintaining a healthy diet and eating small regular meals.

-Long term use of Fybogel is only recommended if your doctor has prescribed it.
-Otherwise, if you have been using Fybogel for 2 weeks and have not noticed any benefit then ask your GP for advice.
+Long term use of Fybogel Mebeverine is only recommended if your doctor has prescribed it.
+If you have been using Fybogel Mebeverine for two weeks and your symptoms have not improved, then see your doctor for advice.

-Fybogel is a laxative and can be taken to treat constipation as well as IBS.
+Fybogel Mebeverine contains ispaghula husk, which is a laxative, and can be taken to treat constipation as a result of IBS.

-If Fybogel doesn't work for you then report this to your doctor who may recommend an alternative treatment.
+If Fybogel Mebeverine doesn't work for you then speak to your doctor, who may recommend an alternative treatment.